 What you can clearly see from Figure 4 is that unlike death rates, measles infection rates had not declined prior to vaccines.
 Indeed, actually running a linear regression analysis on the data (1912-1962) reveals a P value of 0.121, and to be statistically significant, the P would need to be less than 0.05.
 In other words, there is no significant decrease in infection rates.
 This is extremely important because it debunks the anti-vax trope that “clean water and improved sanitation eliminated diseases.”
 What this graph tells us is that the number of people who were surviving measles increased without vaccines, but the number of people who were getting measles had not changed.
 Indeed, if we look at the mortality rates of those who were infect by measles (Figure 5), we can see that they leveled off before the vaccine was available.
 In fact, in the years immediately prior to the vaccine, the average mortality rate was roughly 1 in 1000 (i.e., 1 out of every 1000 infected people died), and that is the same mortality rate that we have today.
 Together, these data paint a very clear picture: medical advances had improved the survivorship of those who became infected, but it had done nothing to eliminate the disease itself.
 This means that the number of people who became infected was the factor controlling the annual number of deaths, and it is abundantly clear that vaccines were responsible for reducing the annual number of infections.

 Of course, not everyone agrees with me.
 The perpetually terrible and counter-factual “International Medical Council on Vaccination” claims that the rate of measles infections was actually declining prior to vaccines.
 Their “evidence” for this claim is a graph (replicated in Figure 6) that simply shows that they are as bad at statistics as they are at logic.
 You see, the graph goes from 1934-1962 even though we have data going all the way back to 1912.
 So why did they start at 1934 instead of 1912?
 Quite simply, because 1934 is the only year that gives them a significant result.
 In other words, they cherry picked it.
 Whenever you are analyzing a data set like this, you need a justification for using the date range that you use.
 Usually, it is best just to use the whole set, but sometimes it may make sense to look only at a ten year period or some subset like that, but if you are going to choose a seemingly arbitrary 29 year period, you need a good justification for it, and they don’t have one.
 The reality is that if you run a linear regression on those 29 years, you do in fact get a significant result, (P = 0.036), but the years around it don’t yield anything significant.
 If we start with in 1933 we get P = 0.055, if we start in 1935 we get P = 0.101, and if we look at the ten year period before the vaccine we get P =0.108.
 In other words, what they did to produce that figure was not statistically valid because they cherry picked their data.
-You cannot just pick the data points that suit your argument and ignore the rest (note: this is the same problem that you get with the “global warming pause” argument, the dates are cherry picked).
+You cannot just pick the data points that suit your argument and ignore the rest (note: this is the same problem that you get with the “global warming pause” argument: the dates are cherry picked).
 Finally, just to be totally fair, let’s ignore the fact that they are clearly wrong about the decline, and take a look at the regression line.
 Just as before, let’s use the 1973 data (10 years after the first vaccine) and plug that in for our Y value.
 There where 12.6 cases of measles per 100,000 people in 1973, but, according to their regression line, we shouldn’t see a value that low until 1999.
 Again, 1973 wasn’t cherry picked, you get the same story if you use 1972, 1974, etc. My point is that the observed decline does not match their predicted decline, which clearly indicates that their predicted decline was wrong.
 The best explanation for the observed decline is that vaccines are effective and were responsible for the decline in disease rates.

 In summary, the notion that vaccines did not save us from disease is a distortion and misrepresentation of the facts.
 It is true that death rates had declined prior to vaccines, but this was from improved medical practices and treatments, and actual infection rates had not decreased significantly.
 It is, therefore, completely dishonest to say that vaccines did not play a major role in eliminating diseases, and the data clearly show that we would have much higher disease rates and fatalities today if it were not for vaccines.

 The primary data for this post were compiled from several sources.
 Mortality rates for 1900-1960 were collected from Vital Statistics Rates in the United States, 1900-1940 and Vital Statistics Rates in the United States, 1941-1960.
 Infection rates were collected from the Census Bureau No. HS-18.
 Specified Reportable Diseases-Cases per 100,000 Population 1912 to 2001.
 Additional data (after 1960) were collected from CDC Appendix E Reported Cases and Deaths from Vaccine Preventable Diseases, United States, 1950-2013.
 In some cases it was necessary to calculate rates based on total numbers and population sizes.
 Population size data were collected from Google Fusion Tables US Population 1776 to Present.
-The data can be downloaded here.
+The data can be downloaded as a spreadsheet here.